-This means that organisations or persons which only engage workers who fall in these categories will not be considered a labour hire provider and therefore will not need to obtain a licence.
+This means that organisations or persons which only engage workers who fall in these categories will not be considered a labour hire provider.
+They will not need to obtain a licence.

-The licence structure has been confirmed by the Regulations to consist of three tiers and depending on the wages paid by the business, will determine its tier classification.
+The licence structure has been confirmed by the Regulations to consist of three tiers.
+The wages paid by the business will determine its tier classification.

 What should you do?

-The Act commences on 16 April 2018 and organisations and individuals have 60 days (Friday, 15 June 2018) to lodge the application for licence to conduct labour hire services in Queensland.
+The Act commences on 16 April 2018.
+Organisations and individuals have 60 days (Friday, 15 June 2018) to lodge the application for licence to conduct labour hire services in Queensland.
 The Act provides for significant penalties for breaches of the Act.